VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.3.8 =

+- Add: Reward timers with no inputs with a cleaner interface.
+(I actually needed this for a project) `[vidyen-reward-timer]`

 = 2.3.7 =

 - Add: RPG Fantasy Miner Animations `graphic=fantasy` for peasant miner and `graphc=cyber` for cyber miner.